Hunde im Stress - Hund versteckt sich und schaut verängstigt

 New environments: Moving, traveling, or even new furniture can cause stress.
 Consider whether there has been a significant change in your dog's environment recently.

-People and animals: New family members, guests in the house, or the addition of another pet can be stressful for dogs.
+People and animals: New family members, guests in the house, or the arrival of another pet can be stressful for dogs.
 Pay attention to how your dog reacts to new or unfamiliar social interactions.

 3. Check your dog's health